NCB Foundation LP Banner 2025 Rebranded

 Our Recipients: Providing opportunities to those who impact our community

-In its 2024 Spring Cycle, The Northwest Community Bank Foundation, Inc. awarded $100,270 to 80 non-profit organizations, and referred several grant applications to the Bank’s Corporate Giving Program.
-Foundation President Maura Malo states that, “We received a large number of grant applications in this one cycle, over 160, and we were determined to support as many area non-profit organizations as possible.”
+In its first cycle of 2025, The Northwest Community Bank Foundation, Inc. awarded $123,200 to 67 area non-profit organizations, and also referred several grant applications to the Bank’s Corporate Giving Program.
+The non-profit organizations received their grants in May.
+Northwest Community Bank President and CEO and Foundation President Maura Malo states that, “We received a large number of grant applications, and we made decisions based on the needs and benefits of each grant proposal, and their impact on members of the community.”

-Northwest Community Bank Foundation’s “Gratitude Gala” was held in January 2024
+Northwest Community Bank Foundation’s “A Celebration of Gratitude” was held in January

-Northwest Community Bank Foundation Grants Awarded in Spring of 2024
+Northwest Community Bank Foundation 2025 Spring Cycle Grants Awarded

 1. Read Caption